SeriousOldMan/Simulator-Controller/Docs/Plugins & Modes.md

 ### Special requirements when using the Pitstop automation

 It is very important, that you do not use the *Project CARS 2* ICM on your own, when you want to control the pitstop settings using the "Pitstop" mode, or if you want Jona to control the pitstop settings.
 Furthermore, you must leave *all* repairs selected in the default pitstop strategy and select *no tyre change* in the default pitstop strategy as well.
+And declare that the ICM should be returned to the standard page, when closed.
+This option can be found in the *Gameplay* section of the *Automobilista 2* settings.
 Not complying with this requirements will give you funny results at least.